I-ShivamSingh/Task-3-CI-CD-Pipeline-for-React-Application/README.md

-# Kaiburr Task 5: CI-CD Pipeline for React Application
+# Task 5: CI-CD Pipeline for React Application

 This repository demonstrates the setup and configuration of a Continuous Integration and Continuous Deployment (CICD) pipeline for a React application deployed to an AWS S3 bucket.